zps-io/zps/CONTRIBUTING.md

 ###New Features or Significant Changes

 Please submit a design proposal as a github issue to the project.
-The proposal must be excepted by the project maintainers in order for related code to be accepted.
+The proposal must be accepted by the project maintainers in order for related code to be accepted.